Major code BS6923

 Students majoring in information design sequences are required to have access to a computer with appropriate software by the time they enter VICO 1115.
 Please contact the School for current hardware and software recommendations.

-• All transfer students are expected to attend a transfer information session held at 10 a.m. on the 4th Friday of each term in Schoonover 250.
+- Attend a transfer information session held at 10:00 a.m. on the fourth Friday of each semester.

-• Students must bring a current copy of their DARS or transcript, a resume, a statement of intent letter addressed to VisCom faculty, and a portfolio to the interview.
+- For the interview, bring a current copy of your DARS or transcript, a resume, three letters of recommendation, a statement of intent letter, and a portfolio.

 Opportunities Upon Graduation